cbmira01/Ollama-for-SQL-Server/Docs/ROADMAP.md

 ### New Features

-- **QueryFromPrompt Function**:
-  - Implement execution of arbitrary database queries from natural language prompts.
-  - Would a database schema help the LLM?
-Can the LLM read structured (ie JSON) schema?
-  - How do I keep an LLM focused on producing valid SQL queries?
-  - Look at ganged or staged model queries to get from natural language to SQL code.
-  - Is there a T-SQL syntax checker?

 - **AskAllModels**
   - What would the TVF fill-row schema for this feaure look like?
   - Would this query be too slow?
 GPU context has to be dumped and recreated when models are switched.